ara3d/ara3d-studio/README.md

 Ara 3D Studio helps us validate the SDK and core algorithms with real projects.
 Making it free lowers the barrier to adoption, improves feedback loops, and grows the ecosystem that the SDK enables.

 **Q: Why isn’t the app open-source?**
+Many of the most important components are open-source (see https://github.com/ara3d/ara3d-sdk).
 We keep the app closed to protect years of R&D and to ship a consistent, reliable experience.
 We keep the **SDK open** so anyone can build plug-ins, scripts, and integrations.

 **Q: Who is it for?**